Isaiah communicated a prophecy concerning the birth of Messiah more than 700 years before the Nativity.

 The implications were astounding and persist through biblically documented history into the 21st century.

-- People of faith grasp that as the promised Messiah, Jesus’ humanity identified Him with the lineage of David (Mt.1:1-6).
+- As the promised Messiah, Jesus’ humanity identified Him with the lineage of David (Mt.1:1-6).

-- People of faith recognize that His divinity guaranteed that His government and throne would be everlasting (2 Sam.
+- His divinity guaranteed that His government and throne would be everlasting (2 Sam.
 7:16).

-- People of faith understand that only as Man could Messiah die as a substitute for man’s sin; and, that only as God could His death have efficacy in redeeming lost humanity (1 Jn.2:2).
+- Only as Man could Messiah die as a substitute for man’s sin; and, that only as God could His death have efficacy in redeeming lost humanity (1 Jn.2:2).

-- People of faith acknowledge that His resurrection authenticates His complete deity while underscoring His unique identity as both God and Man (1 Cor.16-17).
+- His resurrection authenticates His complete deity while underscoring His unique identity as both God and Man (1 Cor.16-17).

-Possessing a complete human nature and an undiminished divine nature, individuals must choose to believe that Jesus is exceptional and unlike any other being that ever has or ever will exist.
+Possessing a complete human nature and an undiminished divine nature, we must choose to believe that Jesus is exceptional and unlike any other being that ever has or ever will exist.